SNTSVV/DAMAT_Tutorial/README.md

 ```
 results/final_mutants_table.csv
 ```
 contains information on the status of every single mutant.
-This file will allow us to see what fault models, data items and input partitions in particular are not well tested due to the test suite's shortcomings
+This file will allow us to see what fault models, data items and input partitions in particular are not well tested due to the test suite's shortcomings.